CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <p>MGC specifies how a media gateway must translate media, and can require dynamic change of media format.</p>
 <p>The basic objects managed by MGCP are the endpoints.</p>
 <p>MGCP connections are logical mapping between endpoints and RTP/UDP/IP streams.</p>
-<h1 id="isup">ISUP</h1>
+<h2 id="isup">ISUP</h2>
 <p>ISDN User Part (ISUP) is an application protocol to setup and tear down connections.
 The path of a connection can be different from the path of signaling.</p>
-<h1 id="ss7">SS7</h1>
+<h2 id="ss7">SS7</h2>
 <p>SS7 is the traditional signaling protocol of the public switched telephone network.
 The simplified architecture of SS7 is, starting from the bottom: MTP-1, MTP-2, MTP-3 and ISUP, where MTP stands for Message Transfer Part.</p>
-<h1 id="signqaling-transport-sigtran">Signqaling Transport (SigTran)</h1>
+<h2 id="signaling-transport-sigtran">Signaling Transport (SigTran)</h2>
 <p>SigTran architecture has the objective of transporting SS7 signaling over IP.
-Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over ip, so it has been developed SCTP), interworking MGC/SG.<br>
+Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over IP, so it has been developed SCTP), interworking MGC/SG.</p>
-SCTP, Stream Control Transport Public provides a reliable transport for signaling interworking.
+<p>SCTP, Stream Control Transport Public provides a reliable transport for signaling interworking.
 It has been developed because TCP is not reliable enough for SIGTRAN.</p>